9 Ideas to Add the Christmas Spirit to Your Home

 We tend to like the older ones to bring in the Christmas spirit.

-- It’s a Wonderful Life – Who doesn’t think that Clarence got his wings?
+• It’s a Wonderful Life – Who doesn’t think that Clarence got his wings?
 When we hang our silver bells on the tree, I always think of that movie.
+I always cry when Clarence gets his wings.

-This year we’ve already watched Christmas at the Greenbrier and Dolly Parton’s Magic Mountain Christmas.
+Last year we watched Christmas at the Greenbrier and Dolly Parton’s Magic Mountain Christmas.
 They will make you want to spend Christmas at these places someday.

 Christmas Sweets